discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 Export from submission system:

 1. XML metadata file
-2. author Word file
+2. author Word/LaTex file
-3. PDF representation of that Word file and figure asset files
+3. PDF representation of that Word/LaTex file and figure asset files
 4. asset files

 Asset files can be any combination of the following: